Ashley-Milton/OAN-epigenetic-profiling/README.md

 ## General overview

-This repository contains scripts used to process and visualise ChIP-seq, Hi-C and RNA-seq data.
+This repository contains scripts used to process and visualise ChIP-seq, Hi-C and RNA-seq data from platypus (*Ornithorynchus anatinus*).

 ## ChIP-seq
 ##### Chromatin ImmunoPrecipitation sequencing